toptechtips/toptechtips.github.io/aboutme.md

 <p class="about-text">
   <span class="fa fa-globe about-icon" aria-hidden="true"></span>
   Born in the Philippines, moved to Dubai, then settled in the UK at the age of 8.
-Studied in the UK and Graduated University in November 2018.
+Studied and Graduated in the UK.
 </p>